kodedninja/nanoconstruct/readme.md

 ```

 ## Usage
-If your component depends on custom states or parameters, you can wrap it into a simple wrapper function.
-Otherwise, use the component's file.
+If your component depends on a custom state or parameters, you can wrap it into a simple wrapper function.
+Otherwise, a neutral wrapper will be used around the component.

 A simple wrapper function looks like this:
 ```javascript